-This module provides an emphasis on describing, classifying, and differentiating deviant behavior syndromes according to the current, prevailing classification system in the United States (Diagnostic and Statistical Manual of Mental Disorders).
+This course provides an emphasis on describing, classifying, and differentiating deviant behavior syndromes according to the current, prevailing classification system in the United States (Diagnostic and Statistical Manual of Mental Disorders).
 Literature dealing with description, etiology, and prognosis of various disorders will be examined.

-PSY 5283 Professional Orientation (3 credit hours)
+PSY 6403 Neuropsychopharmacology (3 credit hours)